konum/wrex/README.md

 One of the more pain in the ass parts in any project, is to get the environment to work, getting all dependecies and stuff working together.
 So I have decided to get all the stuff together that I learnt building wiklimb.com in one open archetype for everyone to use.

-The main technologies are Primefaces, Spring, and Hibernate (using JPA), with maven to do all the building.
-All using latest stable versions.
+The main technologies are Primefaces, Spring and Spring Data , with maven to do all the building.

 # What does includes?
-- A backend project for the domain and service layers, with all Database related stuff in it.
+- A backend project for the data access and service layers, with all Database related stuff in it.
+- An api layer with interfaces and DTOS.
 - A frontend project for the view and its managedbeans, security, i18n and jetty for runing.
 - A basic model for user login, register and update user info.